Shreya-Ranjitha/Fwc/README.md

 ## Setup Details

-## Setup Details

-To set up the environment and tools for this internship work, follow the steps mentioned in the [setup section of this repository](https://github.com/gadepall/fwc-1?tab=readme-ov-file).
+This project follows the same setup used in Prof. G.V.V.
+Sharma’s [FWC repository](https://github.com/gadepall/fwc-1?tab=readme-ov-file).
+All required packages, toolchains, and instructions for Termux-based development are listed there.

-Additionally, refer to the book and resources provided at:
+You can also refer to the digital design book and supporting material using:

 ```bash
 git clone https://github.com/gadepall/digital-design